31 Bible Doctrine – The Emergence Of 18th Century Hyper-Calvinism

 Although these doctrines were in wide circulation during the 17th century (excluding Fullerism and Spurgeonism of course), not everyone agreed with the threefold covenantal framework, or the doctrines derived from it.
 One of the first men to openly challenge these views was a Particular Baptist preacher named Benjamin Keach (1640-1704).
 Keach began his gospel ministry at the age of 18 near his hometown in Buckinghamshire.
 In 1668, he and his family moved to London, after which he was appointed the pastor of the church meeting at Horsleydown, Southwark.
 Incidentally, this would be the same church pastored by John Gill during the 18th century, and Charles Spurgeon during the 19th century.
 It was Keach’s removal to London that brought him into contact with the Particular Baptists, eventually leading him to adopt sovereign grace teachings.
 He became one of the most popular preachers in London, was the author of more than 40 books, and was one of the signatories endorsing the 1689 Baptist Confession.
 However, three years after that endorsement, in the year 1692, he preached two sermons rejecting the notion that the covenants of redemption and grace are two separate agreements.

 Now, if you were to ask the Reformed Baptists about Keach’s view, they may tell you that Keach rejected the covenant of redemption made between the TriUne Jehovah from eternity, in favor of a covenant of grace God makes with sinners in time.
 This is brought out quite clearly in a book published in 2018 entitled, “From Shadow to Substance: The Federal (Covenant) Theology of the English Particular Baptists (1642-1704)”.
 It was written by Samuel Renihan, a Reformed Baptist pastor and one of the up-and-coming stars of the 1689 Federalists.
 After tracing the covenantalism of men such as John Spilsbury, William Kiffen, Hansard Knollys, John Owen and Nehemiah Coxe, he arrives at the end of the century with Benjamin Keach.
 According to Renihan, Keach contributed very little to the covenant theology of the Particular Baptists.
 On page 302, he writes, “the areas in which Keach’s covenantal thought is worthy of special notice are relatively small, and they center around a point that is more semantic than substantial.”
 What does he mean by “relatively small”, and “more semantic than substantial”?
 He goes on to write, “Keach’s greatest distinctive in covenant theology was his rejection of the covenant of redemption.
 This was a change of opinion for Keach…[He] was aware that his position was different from many other theologians whom he respected…When all is examined, the difference between Keach and his other-minded friends was more semantic than substantial.” (pages 312,313) I wish Renihan did “examine all” before drawing these conclusions and making these assertions.
-If, for instance, he is correct that Keach rejected the covenant of redemption, then how can he summarily dismiss Keach’s “change of option” as “more semantic than substantial”, when Renihan takes the view that the covenant of redemption is the foundation for the covenant of grace?
+If, for instance, he is correct that Keach rejected the covenant of redemption, then how can he summarily dismiss Keach’s “change of opinion” as “more semantic than substantial”, when Renihan takes the view that the covenant of redemption is the foundation for the covenant of grace?
 I mean, if Keach destroyed the foundation upon which the covenant of grace is built, then isn’t the integrity of this threefold framework compromised?
 How then can Keach’s view be “more semantic than substantial”?
 Having said that, Renihan has actually misinterpreted Keach’s covenantal framework.
 Keach subscribed to an eternal covenant of redemption between the TriUne Jehovah, which God brings to pass throughout the course of history, therefore rendering null and void an additional covenant of grace God makes with sinners in time.
 What Keach called a covenant of grace was the covenant of redemption.
 Renihan’s misunderstanding of this matter is indicative of the widespread ignorance which permeates the mainstream Calvinists of our day.
 Take, for instance, those who proofread and endorsed his book—why did not James Renihan, Michael Haykin or Richard Barcellos correct this error?
 Was it a simple oversight, or do they also lack a knowledge of 18th century Hyper-Calvinism?

 As I have said, three years after Keach’s endorsement of the 1689 Baptist Confession, in the year 1692, he preached two sermons rejecting, not the covenant of redemption, but a covenant of grace God makes with sinners in time.
 His sermons were prompted by the death of Henry Forty, the minister of a church in Abingdon.
 Keach chose for his text the dying testimony of King David, recorded in 2 Samuel 23:5: “[God] hath made with me an everlasting covenant, ordered in all things, and sure: for this is all my salvation, and all my desire.”
 He commented on this passage: